-Ask any foster parent or even someone who is thinking about doing it, and they’ll tell you that one of the most common things you hear from other people is something along these lines: I could never say goodbye.
+Ask any foster parent or even someone who is thinking about doing it, and they’ll tell you that one of the most common things you hear from other people is something along these lines: I could never say goodbye when or if my foster kids leave.
 Everyone has his or her own way to handle these kinds of questions (mine varies depending on my mood, the sincerity of the person asking the question, and whether my kids are in earshot).
 However, the heart behind the question is valid—how do you love and care for a child, make her a part of your family, all while knowing that she might be moving on?

 I’m not sure there is a definitive answer, but saying goodbye to a child you love causes grief no matter how positive the circumstances may be.
 One thing I’ve discovered about grief—both from my own perspective and from watching others experience it—is that it looks different for everyone, and that’s okay.

 Here’s the other thing I’ve discovered about grief, it doesn’t have to paralyze you.
 Even in the most devastating, unforeseen circumstances, we have a choice to let those circumstances lead to bitterness and stagnation, or growth.
 You can say goodbye and still keep doing this.
 You are the example for your children; they will handle it as well as you do.
 Here are a few of the things I’ve found helpful during the inevitable goodbyes that come with being a foster parent.

 For the majority of kids who enter foster care, the initial plan is to reunify them with their parents, or failing that, with another family member.
 Any seasoned foster parent will tell you that the direction of a case can change on a dime.
 For these reasons, it’s always a good idea to remember that this child may not be yours forever.
 Sometimes, foster kids leave.
 Make sure the language you use reflects this—not that you want to constantly be reminding your foster child that they are only temporary, but so that you don’t make promises you may not be able to keep.
 This is important for you, your foster child, and your other children.